webis-de/small-text/README.md

 </table>

 We use the numbers only to show the tremendous progress that small-text has made over time.
-There many features and improvements that are not reflected in these numbers.
+There are many features and improvements that are not reflected in these numbers.

 ## Alternatives